valerieniloinsigh31/FitForWork_v1/README.md

 SEO:
-Meta tags within code
+-I included meta tags for description and keywords within the base.html code.
+I ensured to include researched long-tail and short-tail keywords.
 Words used on code
 Use of non rel tags
-Inclusion of sitem.xml file and robots.txt. file.
+Inclusion of site.xml file and robots.txt. file.
 Robots.txt file will denote what sections of the website should be ignored when the google spiders crawl the website to decide on where it should place withint the google pages on search result.

+Inclusion of privacy policy-as inferred in the tutorials, this increases the credibility/legitimacy of the websote.

 Key words employed-strove to achieve a balance between short tail and long tail keywords.